11 Reasons You Don't Want to Retire in Florida

 No State Income Tax?
 Florida Makes Up for It

-A big whoop to many Florida transplants is there’s no state income tax, including no income tax on Social Security benefits, pensions and other retirement income.
+A big whoop to many Florida transplants is there’s no state income tax – including no income tax on Social Security benefits, pensions and other retirement income – if you can establish residency in Florida.
 Score one for the Sunshine State.

 But don’t confuse "no state income tax" with "no taxes at all".
 State and local taxes in Florida can take a bite out of your retirement savings.
 For instance, the combined state and local sales tax averages 7.01% in Florida, according to the Tax Foundation.
 That’s higher than the combined rates retirees from snowbird states such as Michigan, Pennsylvania, Massachusetts and New Jersey are accustomed to paying.
 Buying a new ride for your retirement?
 The 6% state sales tax applies to the entire purchase price, plus counties can tack on their own vehicle sales tax.
 Fees can add up, too.
 Florida charges a steep "initial registration fee" of $225 to register an out-of-state vehicle, for example, and a drivers license costs $48 and is good for eight years (versus $10 for for an Arizona drivers license for folks age 50 and it's good for 12 years in that competing retirement hotspot).

 You’ll Sweat.
 A lot.